Philosophy and Religion

 Regardless, the point here isn't so much what the Quran says as how it says it.
 Would any being wanting to be understood and convey important truths do so in such a contextless and terse manner?
-It's hard to think so.

 The story behind revelation

-The Gospels of the New Testament were not written by anyone who knew Jesus personally, but by unknown authors who wrote at least a couple of generations after Jesus died.
+As is widely known, the Gospels of the New Testament were not written by anyone who knew Jesus personally, but by unknown authors who wrote at least a couple of generations after Jesus died.
 While the Gospels all have names—Matthew, Mark, Luke, and John—these were people who were at one time mistakenly thought to been the authors.
 (Since we don’t have anything else to call them by, those names remained as a historical quirk.)

 Whoever actually wrote the Gospels, their original writings did not form the basis of what is in the Bible.
 What did make it through were copies of the originals that were produced sometime later.
 Unfortunately, not only do all of them contain copy-errors (mostly harmless, but in some cases significant mistakes), it appears that scribes sometimes took it upon themselves to make additions to what they were copying.

 The story in the Gospel of John (7:53–8:11) of Jesus saving the life of an adulterous woman (by proclaiming to those who would kill her that those without sin should cast the first stone) is one such example.
 Heart-warming as it is, this story doesn't exist in the earliest known copies of the Gospel.
 At some point, someone just added it in.